kasenetz/hbcd-docs/docs/datacuration/imaging.md

 # Imaging, EEG, & Motion
-Imaging (MRI & MRS), EEG, and motion data are provided at a session-level under `assembly_bids`.
+Imaging (MRI & MRS), EEG, and motion data are provided at a session-level under `assembly_bids/`:

 ```
 root/